Erasdna/inverse-diagonal/README.md

 The .json files used to generate the figures will be provided.

+The nos3 matrix should be dowloaded in a folder named nos3 in .mtx format

 Example: python figs.py MC_big Run
 Will run the MC_big experiment.